akqp2104/Vacation-Odyssey-to-the-roadside-haven/README.md

 - Text also auto-advances at a reading pace

 - Make choices by clicking selectable options on screen

-## 📦 Attribution
-- Character art: mir.mape

-- Soundtracks & images: Free copyright sources from the internet

-- All game logic, code, and scene setup: By [your name / GitHub username]

 ## 🚀 Getting started
 - Download or clone the repository